 What are the steps to J-Beauty skincare routine?

-It’s all about the art of layering in Japanese beauty regime.
+It’s all about the art of layering in the Japanese beauty regime.
 Layering the skincare products in a smart way for morning and night can have great benefits to your complexion.
 Their products are designed to be light for easy layering as well as to complement each other to amplify the benefit of the other product.
 If you want to start working on having a beautiful and bright complexion like Japanese women, follow these steps.

 Step #1 Double-cleansing